Figure 1: Depiction of the Spinal Column and Location of a Pars Fracture

 The vertebra initially responds to increased strain by gradually adding new bone cells around the injured area; however, an injury can occur too quickly for the vertebrae to be repaired, and this leads to a stress fracture.
 This type of fracture usually occurs in the pars and can lead to a persistent pars defect after the fracture has been completed.

-The crack may affect only one side, but it is not uncommon to have fractures on both sides of the vetebra.
-When fractures occur on both sides, it is possible for one vetebra to translate or move forward or backward over the neighboring vetebra; this is called spondylolisthesis.
+The crack may affect only one side, but it is not uncommon to have fractures on both sides of the vertebra.
+When fractures occur on both sides, it is possible for one vertebra to translate or move forward or backward over the neighboring vertebra; this is called spondylolisthesis.

 Those with a pars fracture may feel pain and stiffness in the lower back that is worsened with activity and improves with rest.
 Hyper-extension (abnormal stretching) of the lower back will usually aggravate the area as it overloads the pars fracture.

 Occasionally, nerve symptoms can be present that may include a “pins and needles” sensation in a leg, with or without numbness or weakness in the leg.

 Evaluation for this condition would include a review of the patient’s medical history and a physical exam, followed by x-rays, which can detect pars defects.

 A bone scan can be used for early detection of a stress fracture of the pars.
 This involves injecting chemical "tracers" into your blood stream.
 The tracers then show up on special spine x-rays.
 The tracers collect in areas of increased metabolism or cell activity in bone tissue, such as would be seen in areas of a stress fracture of the pars interarticularis.